 Now, I’m not trying to say that eating a ton of somewhat cleaner candy is a good idea.
 But let’s face it, many of our kids will anyway.
 If we get creative, we can come up with alternatives to slowly killing off our children one holiday at a time.

 My usual holiday trick for Easter is to replace the horrible candy for less horrible candy.
-This works really well for us usually but she’s out of my hands this time around so we’ve had to devise plan B.
+This works really well for the small kids, but things get interesting once they start thinking for themselves.